hanxiaomax/rose/README.md

 ### Building and Setup

-roseApp depends on rosebag_io_py lib and you need to build it first.
+roseApp depends on rosbag_io_py lib and you need to build it first.

 1. Build the ROS project:
    ```bash